Makr91/zoneweaver-api/SUPPORT.md

 ---

 **Remember**: Community involvement directly impacts the level of support available.
-Your contributions help make ZoneWeaver API better for everyone!
+Your contributions help make ZoneweaverAPI better for everyone!